HeroBench: A Benchmark for Long-Horizon Planning and Structured Reasoning in Virtual Worlds: Future work

 \section{Future work}

 Although the current set of tasks is designed to evaluate existing systems without overwhelming them with excessive complexity, the environment natively supports multi-agent dynamics, seamless transition to open-ended play, and integration of visual modalities.
-Future extensions may include multi-agent manipulation, collaboration and competition dynamics, additional in-game mechanics, stochasticity in the tasks, extended RL frameworks support and the requirement to generate complete game-solving scripts - a challenging objective even for the latest generation of agentic systems such as AlphaEvolve~\cite{novikov2025alphaevolve}.
+Future extensions may include multi-agent manipulation, collaboration and competition dynamics, additional in-game mechanics, stochasticity in the tasks and a natural extension of HeroBench into a RL environment.